kuspia/super/README.rst

 First step is to provide a yaml file (you can also use json if you want)

-You can do this manually by creating a .yaml file (called igel.yaml by convention but you can name if whatever you want) and editing it yourself.
+You can do this manually by creating a .yaml file (called ML_solver.yaml by convention but you can name if whatever you want) and editing it yourself.
-However, if you are lazy (and you probably are, like me :D), you can use the igel init command to get started fast, which will create a basic config file for you on the fly.
+However, if you are lazy (and you probably are, like me :D), you can use the init command to get started fast.

 .. code-block:: console

     """
-    igel init <args>
+    init <args>
-    possible optional args are: (notice that these args are optional, so you can also just run igel init if you want)
+    possible optional args are: (notice that these args are optional, so you can also just run init if you want)
     -type: regression, classification or clustering
     -model: model you want to use
     -target: target you want to predict

     Example:
     If I want to use neural networks to classify whether someone is sick or not using the indian-diabetes dataset, then I would use this command to initialize a yaml file n.b. you may need to rename outcome column in .csv to sick: